Man wearing fake bomb stabs 2 in London and is shot to death

-LONDON (AP) — A man who strapped on a fake bomb and stabbed two people on a London street before being shot to death by police Sunday was recently released from prison, where he was serving time for Islamic-related terrorism offenses, officials said.
+LONDON (AP) — A man recently released from prison after serving time for terrorism-related offenses strapped on a fake bomb and stabbed two people on a busy London street Sunday before being shot to death by police, officials said.

-Deputy Assistant Commissioner Lucy D’Orsi said police are ”confident” the attacker was released convict 20-year-old Sudesh Amman.
-He had been convicted for publishing graphic terrorist videos online.
+Deputy Assistant Commissioner Lucy D’Orsi said police identified the attacker as 20-year-old Sudesh Amman.
+He had been convicted for publishing graphic terrorist videos online and had stockpiled instructions on bomb making and knife attacks, according to police.

+Officers had been trailing Amman at the time of Sunday’s attack, D’Orsi said, but were unable to head off the bloodshed in the commercial and residential south London neighborhood of Streatham, where Amman struck outside a major pharmacy on a busy shopping afternoon.

-The afternoon incident on the streets of London recalled a November stabbing attack carried out by another man who had served prison time for terrorism offense.
+The incident in London recalled a November stabbing attack carried out by another man who had served prison time for terrorism offense.
 Two were killed in that attack.

 Prime Minister Boris Johnson said measures will be introduced Monday to bring “fundamental” change to the way people convicted of terrorism offenses are handled in prison and afterward.

-Note: This story has been updated to show that Roberts is a former deputy police commissioner in London.